commandAGI/commandAGI/docs/examples.md

 **File**: `examples/5_using_kubernetes.py`

-**Description**: Demonstrates how to use the Kubernetes provisioner to create and control a Kubernetes pod running the CommandLAB daemon.
+**Description**: Demonstrates how to use the Kubernetes provisioner to create and control a Kubernetes pod running the commandAGI2 daemon.

 **Status**: ❌ Not implemented yet